judith-chrysolite/Employees-Burnout-Prediction/README.md

 # Employees-Burnout-Prediction
 ### Overview
 The project focuses on predicting employee burnout using regression techniques.
 The goal is to identify employees at risk of burnout by analyzing various factors.
+### What is Employee Burnout?
+  #### Defining Burnout :-
+          Employee burnout is a state of physical, emotional, and mental exhaustion caused by prolonged stress.
+It leads to decreased productivity, poor job performance, and negative impacts on health and well-being.

+ #### Why is it Important?
+        Burnout affects not only individual employees but also the overall efficiency and atmosphere of the workplace.
+Addressing burnout is crucial for maintaining a productive and healthy workforce.

+# Dataset Overview
+   ## Dataset Description :-
+   The "Are Your Employees Burning Out?" dataset includes 22,750 entries and 9 features.
 ### Dataset Features
 1. **Employee ID**: Unique identifier for each employee.
 2. **Date of Joining**: When the employee joined the organization.